Restoring a Battlefield

 Below you will find images that better highlight the challenges and our work at Franklin.

-While the Civil War Trust had worked to secure the 112-acre Eastern Flank property, it wasn’t until 2006 that the Trust produced its first success in the breakthrough region of the battlefield.
+While the American Battlefield Trust had worked to secure the 112-acre Eastern Flank property, it wasn’t until 2006 that the Trust produced its first success in the breakthrough region of the battlefield.
 In that year, the Trust worked to acquire, demolish, and restore the “Pizza Hut tract” along Columbia Pike.
 It was on this very ground that Maj.
 Gen. Patrick Cleburne, the “Stonewall of the West”, fell during the attack upon the Union main line.

 The site of the Pizza Hut has since become a memorial park, with this pyramid commemorating Cleburne's death and the sacrifices of the soldiers who fought here.